prajapatiashok/techStack_redux/README.md

-# TechStack App on REDUX
+# RN TechStack App on REDUX